foesine/Version_Control_Project/Final_Project.md

 ### Visual Representation
 We suppose our project looks as following:
-![History before cherry pick](./pictures/cherry.png) Now, if we want to pull, for example, the commit e43a6 into our master branch we can use ``` git cherry-pick <commit ID> ``` , which, assuming there are no conflicts, pulls the same change introduced in e43a6, but we get a new commit SHA-1 value and our history will look like following :
+![History before cherry pick](./pictures/cherry.png) Now, if we want to pull, for example, the commit e43a6 into our master branch we can use ``` git cherry-pick <commit hash> ``` , which, assuming there are no conflicts, pulls the same change introduced in e43a6, but we get a new commit SHA-1 value and our history will look like following :
 ![History after cherry-picking a commit on a topic branch](./pictures/after_cherry.png)

+Each <commit-hash> represents the SHA-1 hash of the commit we want to apply.
+Additionally, while using this command, we have to make sure we are on the branch we want to apply the commit to.

 ### Options
+We can also cherry-pick multiple commits.
+To do so, after the ``` git cherry-pick``` command we list their commit hashes sequentially : ``` git cherry-pick <commit-hash-1> <commit-hash-2> <commit-hash-3> ```

 ### Advantage